 How it Works¶

 The diagram below illustrates how arbitrage works.
-The transaction involves two exchanges: Exchange A and a Exchange B. Hummingbot monitors the prices on both exchanges and transacts when a profit opportunity arises.
+The transaction involves two exchanges: Exchange A and Exchange B. Hummingbot monitors the prices on both exchanges and transacts when a profit opportunity arises.

 An opportunity arises when Hummingbot can buy on one exchange at a lower price and sell on the other exchange at a higher price.